 Bryggens Museum display findings of the archaeological excavations of Bryggen from 1955 and contains the foundations of the oldest buildings in Bergen.

-Bryggens Museum is built over the remains of the first settlement at Bryggen and allows you to experience life in the medieval Bergen.
+Bryggens Museum is built over the remains of the first settlement at Bryggen and allows you to experience life in medieval Bergen.
 The oldest buildings are from the 12th century.
-The museum will in 2015 stage an exhibition on Bryggen’s runes from the Middle Ages as well as an exhibition featuring the paper artist Karen Bit Vejle.
+The Museum will in 2016 stage an exhibition on town fire and urban development as well as an exhibition on Bryggen`s runes from the Middle Ages.

 Closed public holidays 1 and 17 of May

 If you buy a full-price ticket at the first museum, you get 50% discount on the admission fee to all of our other museums throughout 2016.